PoisotLab/EcologicalNetworks.jl/docs/src/usecase/motifs.md

 We may be interested in knowing whether this motif is over or under-represented in the empirical network, compared to a random expectation.
-To determine this, we will shuffle interactions around in a way that preserves the distribution of degrees, using [`swaps`](@ref).
+To determine this, we will shuffle interactions around in a way that preserves only the number of interactions in the matrix, using [`swaps`](@ref).
 We will create 100 replicated networks to test.

 ~~~@example motif
-permutations = swaps(N, 100, constraint=:degree)
+permutations = swaps(N, 100, constraint=:fill)
 ms1 = map(x -> motif(x, m[:S1]), permutations)
 ~~~